rivermont/beamerports/README.md

 - `\relatore{name}` and `\correlatori{name1}{name2}` are similar to `\author{name}`

 - `\thanksframe{text}` creates a 'thanks for your attention' frame with the given text.

+By request I removed the logos of said university and replaced them with the logo of my university.